wandb/docs/docs/tutorials/monai_3d_segmentation.md

 )
 ```

-We define our loss as multi-label `DiceLoss` using the `monai.losses` API and the corresponding dice metrics using the `monai.metrics` API.
+Define the loss as multi-label `DiceLoss` using the `monai.losses` API and the corresponding dice metrics using the `monai.metrics` API.

 ```python
 loss_function = DiceLoss(